Kurtziella serta

 Kurtziella serta, common name the wreath mangelia, is a species of sea snail, a marine gastropod mollusk in the family Mangeliidae.

 Description

 The length of the shell attains 10 mm.

 Distribution

 K. serta can be found in the Gulf of Mexico, ranging from Panama to Southern Brazil; also off Martinique.

+Fossils of this extinct marine species has been found in Pliocene strata of Florida, United States, and in Pliocene strata in Mexico.